-The government sponsors programs that help the citizens who have been hit the hardest financially.
-These programs help in emergency situations and eviction prevention, disconnection of utilities, as well has provided food, shelter and individual and family counseling.
+The government sponsors programs that help citizens who have been hit the hardest financially.
+These programs help prevent emergencies and eviction, disconnection of utilities, and provide food, shelter, and individual and family counseling.
 If you need any of these services, continue to read to locate the help you need.

 Free Dental Care

-There are doctors and dentists who donate their time and skills, to treat those who do not dental insurance.
+Going to the dentist is not a privilege; it is necessary for your physical health and appearance.
+Some doctors and dentists donate their time and skills to treat those who do not have dental insurance.
 You and your family can see a dentist for free or as little as a $20 fee.
 Please look at these resources on free dental clinics.

 Free Help with Winter Heating Bills

-Free Help with Daycare
+Help with Daycare

-Free Help with Home Repairs
+Help with Home Repairs

-faulty water heaters, winterizing doors, windows, patching roofs or repairing broken or damaged stairs.
-Many people are living in sub-par housing because they do not have the money to make the costly repairs.
+faulty water heaters, winterizing doors and windows, patching roofs, or repairing broken or damaged stairs.
+Many people live in subpar housing because they do not have the money to make costly repairs.

 Free Christmas Toys

 Do you need toys or other assistance for Christmas?
 Many Christmas charities help lower-income families.
 Some charities and faith-based ministries try to ensure children have a great Christmas.